Kristi Noem: COVID-19 pandemic

-During the COVID-19 pandemic in South Dakota, Noem at first was responsive to containment strategies.
-As President Donald Trump began to actively resist governmental interventions, she segued to a hands-off approach.
-She used pandemic relief funds in November 2020 to promote tourism during a surge in cases in the state.
-She did not implement face mask mandates, raised doubts about the efficacy of mask-wearing, encouraged large gatherings without social distancing or mask-wearing, and questioned the advice of public health experts.
-As of December 2020, she was one of few governors who had not maintained statewide stay-at-home orders or face-mask mandates.
+During the COVID-19 pandemic in South Dakota, Noem was at first open to containment strategies.
+Over the following months, she segued to a hands-off approach.
+In November 2020, Noem used pandemic relief funds to promote tourism during a surge in cases in the state.
+She did not implement face mask mandates, raised doubts about the efficacy of mask-wearing, encouraged large gatherings without social distancing or mask-wearing, and questioned public health experts' advice.

+As of December 2020, Noem was one of few governors who had not maintained statewide stay-at-home orders or face-mask mandates.
 Her response mirrored Trump's rhetoric and handling of COVID-19.
 She was rewarded for her COVID-19 response with a speech at the August 2020 Republican National Convention, which elevated her national profile.
-The Argus Leader described the RNC speech as a "defining moment in her political career."
+The Argus Leader called the RNC speech a "defining moment in her political career".

 Early in the pandemic, Noem requested that the legislature pass a bill giving the state health secretary and county officials the power to close businesses and other entities.
 The House rejected the bill.
 On March 13, 2020, Noem ordered K-12 schools to close, and on April 6, she extended that order for the remainder of the school year.
 Also on April 6, Noem ordered businesses and local governments to practice social distancing and other CDC guidelines.

-Early on, Noem also emphasized South Dakota's role in evaluating hydroxychloroquine, an antimalarial drug that Trump had touted when he tweeted, "HYDROXYCHLOROQUINE & AZITHROMYCIN, taken together, have a real chance to be one of the biggest game-changers in the history of medicine."
-It has never been shown to be useful in treating COVID-19 but can produce fatal cardiac arrythmia.
+Early on, Noem also emphasized South Dakota's role in evaluating hydroxychloroquine, an antimalarial drug that Trump had touted as a cure for COVID-19.
+It was never shown to be useful in treating COVID-19 but can produce fatal cardiac arrhythmia.